 The University of Alabama ranked among the top 50 public universities in the nation in U.S. News and World Report’s annual college rankings for more than a decade.
-UA is ranked 31st, its highest ranking ever, in the 2012 rankings.
+UA is ranked 32nd in the 2013 rankings.

 The Crimson Tide/Roll Tide